Denver Ski Injury Attorneys

 Colorado may be the best place in the United States for skiing, but an abundance of skiing venues means serious injuries are more likely.

 When a ski resort makes a safety error, a ski outing can go wrong in a matter of minutes.
 In the 2016/2017 season, 44 skiers and snowboarders died in the United States, and many more suffered injuries, according to the National Ski Areas Association.
-When a resort could have prevented an injury through reasonable safety measures, we at Leventhal & Puga, P.C., strongly believe they owe the injured victims full and fair compensation.
-Please call (303) 759-9945 to speak to a top ski injury trial lawyer today.
+When a resort could have prevented an injury through reasonable safety measures, we at Leventhal Puga Braley P.C. strongly believe they owe the injured victims full and fair compensation.
+Please call (303) 759-9945 to speak to a top Denver ski injury lawyer today.
 We take care of our clients.

-- Collisions.
-Nine of the ten skiers and snowboarders killed at Colorado resorts in 2015-2016 were involved in collisions.
-Seven people hit tees, one hit a fixed post, and one hit another skier.
+- Crashes.
+Nine of the ten skiers and snowboarders killed at Colorado resorts in 2015-2016 were involved in crashes.
+Seven people hit trees, one hit a fixed post, and one hit another skier.
 The tenth died after suffocating in an area of snow surrounding a tree, known as a tree well.
 Skiers are supposed to abide by speed rules and should be penalized by resorts when caught going too fast down the mountain.
-In the event that one skier collides with another, the uphill skier is likely to blame, but he/she may not be the only one.
+In the event that one skier collides with another, the uphill skier is likely to blame, but they may not be the only one.

 - Ski lifts.
 While ski-lift accidents are less common than downhill accidents, they are extremely dangerous.
-Ski-lifts malfunctions can drop riders onto the ground below.
-In the past, lift malfunctions have been due to welding failure, wire entanglement, and detachable quad lift failure (Coloradoan).
-Leventhal & Puga, P.C., is handling a case involving a Colorado ski resort that had been warned of a “dangerously swaying” chairlift – including by two engineers.
-The company did nothing, and about a week later, a chair knocked into a tower, dropping a mother and her two daughters 25 feet into the hard-packed snow below.
-The mother did not survive; the girls sustained critical injuries.
+Improperly functioning ski-lifts can send riders plummeting onto the frozen ground below.
+In the past, lift malfunctions have been due to welding failure, wire entanglement, improper installation and maintenance of lift drives, operator error, and detachable quad lift failure (Coloradoan).
+Leventhal Puga Braley P.C. is handling a case involving a Colorado ski resort that had been warned of a “dangerously swaying” chairlift but did nothing to correct the problem.
+Later that month, problems with the electric drive and operator error caused chair on the lift to swing violently, causing one chair to strike a tower and eject a mother and her two daughters 25 feet onto the hard-packed snow below.
+The mother did not survive, and her daughters sustained critical injuries.

 If you’ve been injured at a ski resort, speak to an experienced Denver personal injury lawyer immediately.
-Because skiing is a considered an inherently dangerous sport, ski resorts are typically immune from liability when ski injuries are caused by an inherent risk of skiing.
+Because skiing is considered an inherently dangerous sport, ski resorts are typically immune from liability when ski injuries are caused by the inherent risk of skiing.

 However, your legal team may be able to prove negligence, or failure to use reasonable care, when the ski resort causes harm outside of the inherent risks of skiing.
 Going back to our earlier example, a ski lift malfunction is by no means the fault of the skier, and the ski resort is liable.